 3. Enable indexer acknowledgment for each forwarder.
 This step is required to ensure end-to-end data fidelity.
 If that is not a requirement for your deployment, you can skip this step.

-Once you are finished setting up the connection, you need to configure the data inputs that control the data that streams into the forwarders (and onwards to the cluster).
+Once you're finished setting up the connection, you then need to configure the data inputs that control the data that streams into the forwarders (and onwards to the cluster).
 How to do this is the subject of a later section in this topic, "Configure the forwarder's data inputs".

 1. Configure the peer nodes to receive data from forwarders